-Basil (Ocimum basilicum) is a member of the Lamiaceae family, known for outstanding aromas, and basil is no exception.
+Basil (Ocimum basilicum) is a member of the Lamiaceae family, known for outstanding aromas.
+Basil is no exception.
 The leaves of this annual herb have a high concentration of essential oils, making it a piquant addition to many various cuisines around the globe.
 What is the best way of trimming or pruning back basil plant leaves?

 How to Trim a Basil Plant

-Basil leaves are quite delicate and barely bruising the leaf releases the aroma of the essential oils, which quickly begin to dissipate.
+Basil leaves are quite delicate.
+Barely bruising the leaf releases the aroma of the essential oils, which quickly begin to dissipate.
 Therefore, pruning basil leaves with care is a necessity.

 As soon as flowers become evident, pinch them off so the energy in the plant stays diverted to foliage growth.
 If the basil plant is growing vertically, pinch the leaves from the top to encourage lateral growth.
 Use the pinched leaves or dry them, so there’s no waste.
 Basil grows quickly, so even if you don’t want to use the leaves right away (gasp!), keep trimming back the plant when it gets large and bushy.